 Right from the get go expat photographer Karen Brodie immersed herself in photographing Belize culture.
-Over the course of her time here she has become very popular, having taken many many pictures of all things Belize.
+Over the course of her time here she’s become very popular, having taken many many pictures of all things Belize.

-Recently a large number town folk turned up to see Karen Brodie photography opening of The Golden Years Project at the San Pedro House of Culture.
-Without a doubt I knew it was going to be a good show and that Karen would bring out the best in her subjects be it sadness, happiness or the wide range of emotions in between.
+Recently, a large town folk number turned up to see Karen Brodie’s photography opening of The Golden Years Project at the San Pedro House of Culture.
+Without a doubt I knew it was going to be a good show and that Karen would bring out the best in her subjects, be it sadness, happiness or the wide range of emotions in between.

-As you will read in her story below, the the elderly of San Pedro were the subject of the show.
+As you will read in her story below, the elders of San Pedro were the subject of the show.
 Karen did a great job capturing the spirit of the people she was photographing.
 I talked to a few people opening night, and everyone I spoke to was really enjoying her work.
-You could tell as you walked around the room and saw peoples faces that the pictures were highly impactful and very sentimental.
+You could tell as you walked around the room and saw people’s faces that the pictures were highly affecting and very sentimental.
 Well done Karen!
 Your work is wonderful and a great tribute to your new home.
 Big shout out to Sara who did an amazing mathematical feat in hanging the pictures.
 You nailed that one.
 Not an easy task.

-I did not get a chance to talk to him at the event, but I knew my friend Zaman would have a thoughtful and inspiring story about that night and Karen’s work and he was willing to share.
+I didn’t get a chance to talk to him at the event, but I knew my friend Zaman would have a thoughtful and inspiring story about that night and Karen’s work, and he was willing to share.

 A photograph is simply photons, an instant in time.
 A swift click, a slap of the mirror and a clatter of shutter curtains opening and closing; simple, nothing more.
 A photograph however is more, it must tell a story.

-Ms. Brodie, didn’t just take pictures, she captured emotions, captured lives, captured the time that is and was.
-What a humbling experience to stand in front of a man who celebrates his own youth: “The key to looking young is to have a young girl on each arm” – Efrain Guerrero, “The owl comes no more.”
-What a humbling experience to stand in front of a man who spent his life fishing, what a humbling experience to see the same man I once ran past on a daily basis -the man who Sweeps the sidewalk in front of Grand Bayman- and feel the sorrow that I’ve never once spoken to him.
-[Interesting how the man that made Zaman feel sorrow made me happy as we often exchange pleasant greetings]
+Ms. Brodie didn’t just take pictures.
+She captured emotions, captured lives and captured the time that is and was.
+What a humbling experience, to stand in front of a man who celebrates his own youth: “The key to looking young is to have a young girl on each arm” – Efrain Guerrero, “The owl comes no more.”
+What a humbling experience to stand in front of a man who spent his life fishing, what a humbling experience to see the same man I once ran past on a daily basis -the man who Sweeps the sidewalk in front of Grand Bayman – and feel the sorrow that I’ve never once spoken to him.

 The Story of the Golden Years Project

-18 months ago I arrived in San Pedro to make my new home.
+In October 2013, I arrived in San Pedro to make it my new home.
 Once I had found a place to live, I began thinking about undertaking a disciplined personal project in my photography journey.
 The photographers whose work I find inspiring speak often about the importance of undertaking these types of projects.
 While I’d organized, photographed, and run one day Help Portrait collaborative shoot projects with other photographers three years running, I had never deliberately set out on such an extensive solo project commitment.